 - Be mindful of different communication preferences; frame and adjust the message as needed for business, technical and project stakeholders.

-- Don’t just tell others what to do – persuade, explain and make logical arguments, help others see your point of view.
+- Don’t just tell others what to do – persuade, explain and make logical arguments, and help others see your point of view.

 - Look at every stakeholder as a person with a unique point of view.
 You cannot predict in advance who will be most supportive, informative and insightful.
 Listen to different perspectives, and then analyze and make conclusions.
 Do not pre-filter information based on what others told you – remember that people have biases and hidden agendas.

-- Sometimes, people who are opposed to change have very good reasons to be against either the change itself, or the direction that the solution is taking.
+- Sometimes, people who are opposed to change have very good reasons to be against either the change itself or the direction that the solution is taking.
 Don’t discount and dismiss the naysayers.
 Ask them why, and listen without prejudice.

 - Remember that a good leader does not have to be senior to every other person in the room.
 You can lead as a diplomat and encourage collaboration without domination with your personality and approach.